conan-io/docs/reference/commands/misc/user.rst

     `JWT <https://en.wikipedia.org/wiki/JSON_Web_Token>`_, so it gets a token (expirable by the server) checking the password against the remote credentials.
 If the password is correct, an authentication token will be obtained, and that token is the information cached locally.
-For any subsequent interaction with the remotes, the conan client will only use that JWT token.
+For any subsequent interaction with the remotes, the Conan client will only use that JWT token.